Four properties evoking the Bronte world's Gothic style

 If you’re an investor who loves a touch of drama, here are four commercial properties across Australia that echo the moody grandeur of Thrushcross Grange, where the torturous love between Heathcliff and Catherine Earnshaw takes centre stage.

 Unsurprisingly, Launceston is home to more than one Gothic gem.
-Tucked just off the main thoroughfare is The Chalmers Church, a Gothic Revival church built in 1859.
+Tucked just off the main thoroughfare is the Gothic revival Chalmers Church, built in 1859.
 It was named after Thomas Chalmers, the founder of the Free Church movement in Scotland following the 1843 Great Disruption of the Church of Scotland.
 His followers were known as Free Kirkers.
 The church became a Presbyterian church in 1896 and was deconsecrated in 1981.

 The building’s high-ceilinged interiors and period detailing offer a canvas for businesses seeking individuality.
 It’s easy to imagine the church becoming a gallery, wine bar or event space.
-It’s currently being used as a modern workspace for Tasmanian Walking Company, where original details are celebrated, including the weathered timber doors and exposed brick.
+It’s currently being used as a modern workspace for the Tasmanian Walking Company, which celebrates its original details, including weathered timber doors and exposed brick.

 It’s the kind of haunt where whispered conversations and flickering candlelight bring an edge of intrigue.